alirios/RogueCaves/readme.md

 ----
 * React to things like vomit, etc
 * Tint ground where liquid is spilled
-* Accept unfinished A* paths
-* ALife should flee at some point during combat
-* Need animal class
-* Need "tilling" task for farming
-* Relationships (would probably get rid of life.owner)
-* Relationship flags: Likes pets
-* Save var.id

 Future Milestone: Boring Badger
 -------------------------------